 1. Changing the water

-2. Get fish that will eat them
+2. Stock your aquarium with fish that will eat them.

 Species of fish that eat mosquito larvae